As Israel Vows Annexation, Palestinian Leaders Embark On Risky Form Of Protest

 "It's a waste of time if we keep using the same tools and repeating the same statements and relying on the international community to put pressure on Israel," says Dalal Iriqat, a professor of conflict resolution at the Arab American University in the West Bank.
 "The number of settlements, expansion, it left no space, geographically speaking, for our Palestinian state ... we're living annexation anyway, de facto.
 So why don't we sit back, watch it happen, and have Netanyahu declare the end of the two-state solution?"

-The growing consensus among Palestinian intellectuals is that Jewish settlement growth in the West Bank has left no room left for a viable Palestinian state, and that the only option is one state for Israelis and Palestinians, with equal rights for all.
+The growing consensus among Palestinian intellectuals is that Jewish settlement growth in the West Bank has left no room for a viable Palestinian state, and that the only option is one state for Israelis and Palestinians, with equal rights for all.
 That would mean ending the idea of a Jewish state.
 Though Israel would oppose it, Iriqat is confident that in the distant future, it will prove to be the only realistic option for two peoples inextricably linked in the same small land.

 "Universal values, universal human rights and civil rights will definitely prevail," says Iriqat.
 "Even if it takes time."